-The Caribbean Medical School Perfect for
+Caribbean Medical School for Canadian Students

 Accredited by CAAM-HP